utkarshseth/GadgetShopBackendApp/README.md

 Gadget Shop Project: Backend
 ============================
+{ Use Raw option to view Readme file for better indentation }

 Backend tools used: Maven,Spring Boot,Mysql,Docker for containerizing application, Aws for deployment ,SpringFox and Swagger For api doccumnetation